digidem/mapeo-webmaps/README.md

 ![](.github/screenshot.png)

 This is the repository for [Digital Democracy](digital-democracy.org/)'s [Mapeo Webmaps](https://maps.mapeo.app/) - a platform for Mapeo users to create and manage shares of maps via a public URL.

+It's notable to make the distinction between this repo and [Mapeo Webmaps Public](https://github.com/digidem/mapeo-webmaps-public) which is the repository for the web app displayed when viewing a publicly shared map.

 ## Installation